James Winkles: Elizabeth Graham

 After his conviction, Winkles was transferred to the Hardee Correctional Institution to serve his sentence.
 In February 1998, he contacted the Pinellas County Prosecutor's Office and confessed to murdering Delimon and Graham.
 During a conversation with representatives of the Prosecutor's Office, Winkles offered a deal in which he would plead guilty to the crimes in exchange for not receiving the death penalty, but this was denied.
 Over the next several months, Winkles participated in various investigative experiments and spoke at length about his crimes, but was unable to remember where exactly he had dumped Graham's body.
 During interrogations, he claimed that he had met her in Clearwater and later recognized her workplace.
-After learning this, he arranged to meet her on the next day, ostensibly because he wanted his pet dachshund to be trimmed.
+After learning this, he arranged to meet her the next day, ostensibly because he wanted his pet dachshund to be trimmed.

 After Graham arrived at the address given to her, Winkles raped her at gunpoint before handcuffing, gagging and forcing her into the passenger seat of his van.
 He then stole $20 from her wallet and stabbed the tire of her vehicle, before driving her to his grandmother's house, where he sexually assaulted and sodomized her for four days.
-Winkles claimed that both his grandmother and aunt had witnesses this take place, but neither called the police.
-On the fifth day, he discovered that Graham had learned the address of his grandmother's house after she found magazines, newspapers and a number of other items that had been mailed to her house.
-Angered, he forced her to take a large dose of sleeping pills, from which Graham fell asleep.
+Winkles claimed that both his grandmother and aunt had witnessed this take place, but neither called the police.
+On the fifth day, he discovered that Graham had learned the address of his grandmother's house after she found magazines, newspapers and a number of other items that had been mailed to the house.
+Angered, he forced her to take a large dose of sleeping pills, which caused her to fall asleep.
 He then waited for his grandmother and aunt to leave before shooting Graham in the head three times with a pistol.

 Winkles then put the corpse in his car and drove to a wooded section of Pinellas County, where he buried it.
 He then burned Graham's clothes and personal possessions stained with blood.
 Sixteen days later, he returned to the burial site and dug up the grave, then removed the skull, lower jaw and all the teeth.
 Winkles then threw the skull into the Steinhatchee River, where it was found washed ashore on July 3, 1981.
 In the aftermath of Winkles' confession, the skull was conclusively identified as Graham's in late 1999, with the advancements of DNA technology.